IBM/cloudant-spring/README.md

 ### Issues

 Before opening a new issue please consider the following:
-* Only the latest release is supported.
-If at all possible please try to reproduce the issue using the latest version.
+* Please try to reproduce the issue using the latest version.
 * Please check the [existing issues](https://github.com/cloudant/cloudant-spring/issues)
 to see if the problem has already been reported.
 Note that the default search includes only open issues, but it may already have been closed.
-* Cloudant customers should contact Cloudant support for urgent issues.
 * When opening a new issue [here in github](../../issues) please complete the template fully.